 The Company has issued a variety of capital instruments to meet its regulatory capital requirements and to maintain a strong capital base.
-These capital instruments include common stock that qualifies as Common Equity Tier 1 capital, non-cumulative perpetual preferred stock that qualifies as Additional Tier 1 capital and subordinated debt that qualifies as Tier 2 capital, each under U.S. Basel III.
-For a discussion of the Company's capital instruments, see Note 11 (Borrowings and Other Secured Financings) and Note 15 (Total Equity) to the consolidated financial statements in Part II, Item 8 of the 2014 Form 10-K and Note 10 (Long-Term Borrowings and Other Secured Financings) and Note 14 (Total Equity) to the condensed consolidated financial statements in Part I, Item 1 as well as "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Implementation of U.S. Basel III-Regulatory Capital Ratios" in Part I, Item 2 of the Form 10-Q.
+These capital instruments include common stock that qualifies as Common Equity Tier 1 capital, noncumulative perpetual preferred stock that qualifies as Additional Tier 1 capital and subordinated debt that qualifies as Tier 2 capital, each under U.S. Basel III.
+For a discussion of the Company's capital instruments, see Note 11 (Borrowings and Other Secured Financings) and Note 15 (Total Equity) to the consolidated financial statements in Part II, Item 8 of the 2015 Form 10-K and Note 10 (Long-Term Borrowings and Other Secured Financings) and Note 14 (Total Equity) to the condensed consolidated financial statements in Part I, Item 1 as well as "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Requirements" in Part I, Item 2 of the Form 10-Q.